ajeetchaulagain/react-redux-custom-starter-kit/README.md

-# React & Redux Starter Kit with some initial configuration
+# :key: React & Redux Starter Kit with some initial configuration

 This is a custom react-redux starter kit with some initial configuration for rich development environment while doing react-redux project.